-This two part, six-hour workshop, led by Rabbi David Jaffe, is designed to help people create a personal vidui/confession to bring into the high holy days that can serve as a spiritual action plan for the coming year.
+This two part, five-hour workshop, led by Rabbi David Jaffe, is designed to help people create a personal vidui/confession to bring into the high holy days that can serve as a spiritual action plan for the coming year.

 Most of us are familiar with the vidui/confession that is part of the Yom Kippur liturgy.
 Rebbe Nachman of Breslov encouraged his students to make a personal vidui as well that specified all the areas in which one wants to grow.